danielthepirate/SubtextGalaxyPackage/README.md

-Galaxy.JSON-tmLanuage
-  Pirates modifications from C#.JSON-tmLanguage
+Galaxy.JSON-tmLanuage contains pirate's modifications from C#.JSON-tmLanguage
   ISSUES:

 	Where do these go:
 		include
 	    	native
 	    	typedef

 	Unmodified/Unnecessary line blocks:
       		184 to 204
       		209 to 212
       		217 to 220
       		221 to 224
       		265 to 273

+	Missing:
+		constants
+		operators?
+		natives
+		native library funcs